Franklin Resources Inc. Sells 2,332,155 Shares of The Southern Company (NYSE:SO)

 Franklin Resources Inc. trimmed its position in shares of The Southern Company (NYSE:SO) by 7.5% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 28,581,880 shares of the utilities provider’s stock after selling 2,332,155 shares during the period.
 The Southern makes up approximately 0.7% of Franklin Resources Inc.’s holdings, making the stock its 25th largest holding.
 Franklin Resources Inc. owned approximately 2.70% of The Southern worth $1,729,489,000 at the end of the most recent reporting period.

 Other institutional investors and hedge funds have also recently modified their holdings of the company.
 Campbell & CO Investment Adviser LLC bought a new position in The Southern during the second quarter valued at about $1,056,000.
-Capital Advisors Inc. OK increased its stake in The Southern by 4.7% during the second quarter.
-Capital Advisors Inc. OK now owns 444,903 shares of the utilities provider’s stock valued at $26,921,000 after acquiring an additional 20,041 shares during the period.
-Horizon Investments LLC bought a new position in The Southern during the first quarter valued at about $1,132,000.
-Canada Pension Plan Investment Board increased its stake in The Southern by 27.3% during the first quarter.
-Canada Pension Plan Investment Board now owns 2,405,372 shares of the utilities provider’s stock valued at $149,518,000 after acquiring an additional 516,261 shares during the period.
-Finally, Biondo Investment Advisors LLC increased its stake in The Southern by 5.0% during the second quarter.
-Biondo Investment Advisors LLC now owns 102,242 shares of the utilities provider’s stock valued at $6,251,000 after acquiring an additional 4,869 shares during the period.
+Capital Advisors Inc. OK boosted its holdings in The Southern by 4.7% during the second quarter.
+Capital Advisors Inc. OK now owns 444,903 shares of the utilities provider’s stock valued at $26,921,000 after purchasing an additional 20,041 shares in the last quarter.
+Horizon Investments LLC acquired a new stake in The Southern during the first quarter valued at approximately $1,132,000.
+Canada Pension Plan Investment Board boosted its holdings in The Southern by 27.3% during the first quarter.
+Canada Pension Plan Investment Board now owns 2,405,372 shares of the utilities provider’s stock valued at $149,518,000 after purchasing an additional 516,261 shares in the last quarter.
+Finally, Biondo Investment Advisors LLC boosted its holdings in The Southern by 5.0% during the second quarter.
+Biondo Investment Advisors LLC now owns 102,242 shares of the utilities provider’s stock valued at $6,251,000 after purchasing an additional 4,869 shares in the last quarter.
 Hedge funds and other institutional investors own 59.30% of the company’s stock.

-SO has been the topic of a number of recent research reports.
-Wells Fargo & Company reaffirmed a “buy” rating on shares of The Southern in a report on Monday, August 2nd.
-Mizuho decreased their price objective on The Southern from $60.00 to $55.00 and set an “underperform” rating on the stock in a report on Monday, October 4th.
-Morgan Stanley decreased their price objective on The Southern from $64.00 to $63.00 and set an “underweight” rating on the stock in a report on Friday, September 17th.
-Finally, Guggenheim raised The Southern from a “neutral” rating to a “buy” rating and set a $72.00 target price on the stock in a report on Tuesday, September 7th.
-Three analysts have rated the stock with a sell rating, one has given a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $68.23.
+In related news, EVP Martin Bernard Davis sold 7,000 shares of the company’s stock in a transaction on Friday, July 30th.
+The shares were sold at an average price of $64.61, for a total value of $452,270.00.
+Following the completion of the sale, the executive vice president now owns 28,089 shares in the company, valued at approximately $1,814,830.29.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, insider Ann P. Daiss sold 1,750 shares of the company’s stock in a transaction on Tuesday, August 3rd.
+The stock was sold at an average price of $64.34, for a total transaction of $112,595.00.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 87,247 shares of company stock valued at $5,813,034 in the last quarter.
+Corporate insiders own 0.43% of the company’s stock.

 The Southern (NYSE:SO) last issued its earnings results on Thursday, July 29th.
 The utilities provider reported $0.84 EPS for the quarter, beating the consensus estimate of $0.79 by $0.05.
 The company had revenue of $5.20 billion during the quarter, compared to analysts’ expectations of $5 billion.
 The Southern had a net margin of 14.47% and a return on equity of 11.43%.
-As a group, equities analysts expect that The Southern Company will post 3.35 earnings per share for the current fiscal year.
+As a group, research analysts forecast that The Southern Company will post 3.35 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, September 7th.
 Shareholders of record on Monday, August 16th were given a dividend of $0.66 per share.
 This represents a $2.64 annualized dividend and a dividend yield of 4.22%.
 The ex-dividend date was Friday, August 13th.
 The Southern’s payout ratio is 81.23%.